jarnowy/CUSMA-NDKs-klcs/README.md

-# US International Layout (no dead keys) for Windows
+# US International Layouts (no dead keys) for Windows

 By default, Windows includes a layout called United States-International, which allows typing many non-ASCII characters.
 It is very useful for several Latin-script based languages.